Open Platform

 Device Type

 Students will need either a laptop or a Chromebook.
-Our experience has found that tablets (Android, Apple iPad) are not well suited to classroom use.
+Our experience has shown that tablets (Android, Apple iPad) are not well suited to classroom use.

-We recommend that devices support Wi-Fi 6 (or later) at 5GHz in order to avoid potential wireless connectivity issues
+We recommend that devices support Wi-Fi 6 (or later) at 5GHz to avoid potential connectivity issues.

-There is no need to purchase specialist software (e.g. Microsoft Word, etc.) or Apps.
+There is no need to purchase specialist software (e.g., Microsoft Word) or apps.

 Restrictions